drax2gma/kvapi/README.md

 make VERSION=0.2.custom build-all                        # Build with custom version make build-all                                           # Build both server and client
 ```

+### Binary Compression with UPX

+The build process automatically detects if UPX (Ultimate Packer for eXecutables) is installed on your system.
+If found, it will compress the binaries to reduce their size:

+- No configuration needed - compression happens automatically if UPX is available
+- Uses the `--fast` compression level for quick builds with good compression ratio
+- The build process first strips debugging symbols with Go compiler flags (`-s -w`)
+- Compressed binaries maintain full functionality while being significantly smaller
+- Ideal for distribution and deployment scenarios with limited storage
+- To install UPX:
+  - Ubuntu/Debian: `sudo apt-get install upx-ucl`
+  - CentOS/RHEL: `sudo yum install upx`
+  - macOS: `brew install upx`

+If UPX is not available, the build process continues normally with uncompressed binaries (still optimized for size).

 ## Response Format